Error response form

 Our approach to reporting

 We will publish one written report following each joint inspection.
-The report will be specific and tailored and will complement and build on the meetings and feedback discussions inspectors hold with partnerships during the inspection.
-We will also develop accessible reporting specific to children and young people, following consultation with our young inspection volunteers.
+We are committed to improving accessible reporting specific to children and young people, this will involve further consultation with our young inspection volunteers.

-In our report we will consider the three key areas outlined below.
-We will evaluate three quality indicators on our six point scale.
+In our report we will consider three key lines of enquiry.
+We will evaluate four quality indicators on our six-point scale.
 These are:

 Resources